ibm-cloud-docs/log-analysis/alerts.md

 {:download: .download}

-# Configuting alerts
+# Configuring alerts
 {: #alerts}

-You can export log data in JSONL format from an IBM Log Analysis with LogDNA instance into a local file.
-You can export logs programmatically or from the IBM Log Analysis Web UI.
+You can configure alerts
 {:shortdesc}

+Alert presets are notification channel and threshold presets that can be attached as an alert to any number of views.
+It is just a way of reducing configuring the same alert settings multiple times for different views

 Choose **Detach alert** to remove the alert from this view.